-I'm a researcher specialising in information visualisation.
+I'm a data journalist and researcher specialising in information visualisation.

 I can help you find, gather and understand your data then use it in a way that is accurate, accessible and appealing to your audience.
-I am also available for consultancy work on information design projects of all kinds.

 Initial concepts: working with you to develop creative briefs suitable for graphic presentation

 I came into information graphics via music.
 I have a PhD in musicology from King's College London, with a thesis on performance style in recordings of the works of Anton Webern.
 My research involved analysing data from sound recordings and using software to visualise the results, which sparked my interest in data visualisation.